lcbeas/bvae_clustering_pipeline/README.md

 # bvae_clustering_pipeline
-Pipeline to create latent variables and cluster
+Created pipeline to analyze genetic data of diabetic patients in the following sequence:
+1. Create latent variables using Beta-Variational Autoencoders
+2. Cluster patients by those latent variables
+3. Identify any trends in the clusters of patients with and without diabetes